edreamleo/make-stub-files/theory.md

 ### High level description

 This is, truly, a *very* simple script.
 Indeed, this is just a modified code formatter.
 This script traverses the incoming ast tree *once* from the top down, generating results from the bottom up.
 There is only a *single* traversal, composed of four traversal classes.
 (See below for details).
 This traversal produces a stub for every class and def line.
 To do this, it **replaces expressions with type hints**.
-In other words, the goal is to **reduce** expressions to **known types**.
-Pep 484 and the typing module define the known types.
-A well-defined target language greatly simplifies the script.
+In other words, the goal is to **reduce** expressions to **known types**, as defined by Pep 484.

 The StubFormatter visitors do most of the work of type reduction.
 They are simple because they delegate type reduction to the following helpers: